Oliver Letwin: Asylum seekers

 In 2003, while Shadow Home Secretary, Letwin announced a policy to prevent any asylum seekers entering the UK instead suggesting a "far off-shore processing centre".
-When questioned about where this processing centre would be, he said "I haven't the slightest idea yet.".
+When questioned about where this processing centre would be, he said "I haven't the slightest idea yet".
 He had previously suggested holding asylum seekers on prison ships for vetting by security services.

+NHS privatisation

+In June 2004, Letwin, then Shadow Chancellor, was reported by an attendee to have stated at a private meeting that within five years from a Conservative election victory "the NHS [would] not exist anymore", to be replaced by a "funding stream handing out money to pay people where they want to go for their healthcare".
+The incident occurred after he had urged local business lobbying efforts to create a PFI hospital in Dorchester in May, and dismissed revealing the extent of his planned cuts to public spending to the voters as "irrational".
+Letwin denied the comments after they were exploited by Labour.
+A Conservative spokesman asserted Letwin's intended meaning to have been that "within five years a Conservative government would have broken down the monolithic bureaucracy of the health service, putting decision-making in the hands of the hospitals rather than the Whitehall pen-pushers", with "a far more efficient and effective NHS" as the end result.

 Expenses

 The Daily Telegraph reported in 2009 that Letwin agreed to repay a bill for £2,145 for replacing a leaking pipe under the tennis court at his constituency home in Dorset, which he had claimed on his parliamentary expenses.

 Public sector reform

 Speaking to consultancy firm KPMG on 27 July 2011, Letwin caused controversy after stating that you cannot have "innovation and excellence" without "real discipline and some fear on the part of the providers" in the public sector.
 This was widely reported, with The Guardian headline stating Letwin says "public sector workers need 'discipline and fear'."